btaba/blog/_posts/2018-07-20-no-free-lunch.md

 > "for any algorithm, any elevated performance over one class of problems is offset by performance over another class"

 If you take this statement at face value, the implication is that no algorithm can solve all problems better than any other algorithm.
 Take cross-validation for example.
-Cross-validation is used to test a model on future out-of-sample data by splitting training data into train/validation sets.
+Cross-validation is used to test performance of a model on future out-of-sample data by splitting training data into train/validation sets.
 Let's say we come up with a new algorithm called anti-cross validation, which picks the model with the worst performance on the validation set instead of the best.
 The implication of No Free Lunch is that cross-validation will do no better than anti-cross validation on unseen data averaged over all possible data generating functions.

 So is seeking algorithms for problems a useless endeavor?
 How do we make sure our algorithms are generalizable?